 • Chlorine & Sun Resistance: Superior colorfastness compared to some pure cottons, resisting fading from pool chemicals and UV exposure.

-• Reduced Laundry Burden: Faster drying times increase inventory turnover and lower energy costs across hundreds of daily washes.
+• Reduced Laundry Burden for Bath Mat: Faster drying times increase inventory turnover and lower energy costs across hundreds of daily washes.

 2. The Signature Robe System: A Tiered Approach